 Peer-Review Process

-All articles submitted to the Journal of Hematology Oncology Pharmacy (the Journal) are first reviewed internally by staff editors for the relevance and appropriateness of the topic and the manuscript.
-Articles that are found appropriate to the scope of the Journal and are properly presented are assigned 2 or 3 peer reviewers, by the Section Editor, according to the expertise needed and the professional and scientific expertise of the reviewers.
+All articles submitted to the Journal of Hematology Oncology Pharmacy (the Journal) are first reviewed internally by section editors for the relevance and appropriateness of the topic and the manuscript.
+Articles that are found appropriate to the scope of the Journal and are properly presented are assigned 2 or 3 peer reviewers, by the section editor, according to the expertise needed and the professional and scientific expertise of the reviewers.
 The majority of articles are assigned 2 reviewers; articles that require specific expertise beyond the medical field, such as a statistician, are assigned 3 reviewers.

 Reviewers